rokudev/SceneGraphDeveloperExtensions/samples/2_Basic+Channel/README.md

 details.isContentList = isContentList
 ```

 Setting the details.content will trigger the observer, so we should implement that now.
-In this screen we need to contextually provide different information whether the content we selected is a series or a movie, so we check the event.getData.Title to see whether the title is series or not.
+In this View we need to contextually provide different information whether the content we selected is a series or a movie, so we check the event.getData.Title to see whether the title is series or not.

 Go into details about the SceneGraph tree, seeing where we set the information in the getData call.
 Display in a UML tree.